-In yesterday’s nature immersion post, I included shinrin-yoku in the first draft, but removed it to shorten the post and because it’s a targeted technique usually for a specific time and set of rules.
-Nature immersion as I described in the post, is more open and freeform in the how, what, when, and where.
+In my nature immersion post, I included shinrin-yoku in the first draft, but removed it to shorten the post and because it’s a targeted technique usually for a specific time and set of rules.
+Nature immersion, as I described in the post, is more open and free form in the how, what, when, and where.
 One of my better nature immersion moments happened in New Mexico with few trees around, whereas shinrin-yoku is immersion specifically in dense forests.
 Thus, I felt forest bathing deserves its own spotlight.

 As with nature immersion, shinrin-yoku focuses on being in and connecting to nature with all your senses.
 It combines quietly walking, observing, sitting, examining, and more.
 Here are five steps to guide you on your own shinrin-yoku and gain its benefits:

 - Take nothing to distract you, especially your phone.
 You’ll want to be fully present in the forest.

 - Enter the forest without expectations, or a plan on how to move through the forest.
 Simply enter and wander, letting your body take you through the forest.

 - Pause frequently to examine details: tree bark texture, colorful leaves, fungi, etc. During these pauses, try to feel the path connecting to you through your feet, and the forest connecting to you through your other senses.

 - Occasionally, sit still on a log or other comfortable option and focus on your hearing.
 Listening to sounds of the forest, including any wildlife but especially birds, is an amazing connection.
 You have to be still and patient, waiting until the wildlife is aware of you and accepts you as another woodland creature and not a threat.